JakeSteam/Yogscast/automation/template.md

 ### Adding channel

-To add a channel, edit [`channels.txt`](https://github.com/JakeSteam/Yogscast/blob/main/automation/channels.txt) to include the channel ID, channel name, and a ⛏️ if it's a truly impressive channel:
+To add a channel, edit [`channels.txt`](https://github.com/JakeSteam/Yogscast/blob/main/automation/channels.txt) to include the channel ID and channel name:
 * Channel ID can be retrieved from a profile at `About` -> `Share` -> `Copy channel ID`
 * Channel name is not used, except to make the file more readable.